pret/pokered/FEATURES.md

 - Some pokemon had their default color palette adjusted (example: Voltorb and Electrode are red instead of the original yellow.
 Don't ask me why they were yellow in the first place)
 - You can see "the side of the building" visually from Celadon Department Store roof and Celadon Mansion roof.
 - Elevators will shake for longer or shorter depending on how far away the floor you selected was.
+- A little animation plays when you push a boulder onto a switch in Victory Road.
+- A little animation plays when you use FLASH to light up Rock Tunnel.

 ## Bugfixes
 - High Jump Kick / Jump Kick crash damage on missing does more damage instead of 1 damage always now.
 (1/4 the damage of what it would have done to the opponent)